godhelpjun/mk-sql-data/Using-the-examples.md

-Before you can use the following examples you have to prepare the following [[Prerequisites]]
+Before you can use the following examples you have to prepare things described here: [[Prerequisites]]

 # The script file mk-sql-data-01.cmd